cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 This is my full analysis for the Conti Ransomware version 2.
 Over the last few months, I have seen quite a few companies getting hit by this ransomware, so it's been interesting analyzing and figuring how it works.

-As one of the newer ransomware, Conti utilizes multi-threading features on Windows to encrypt files on machines To the fullest extent, making itself a lot faster than most ransomware out there.
+As one of the newer ransomware families, Conti utilizes multi-threading features on Windows to encrypt files on machines To the fullest extent, making itself a lot faster than most ransomware out there.

 From the analysis, it's clear that Conti is designed to target and encrypt business environments that uses SMB for file sharing and other services.
 Similar to the Sodinokibi family, Conti has the ability to scan existing ports and SMB shares on the network to spread its encryption, which can be a lot more impactful since it is not limited to the local machine.

-By the time this blog post comes out, researchers have found newer samples of the version 3, but I still think it's beneficial to provide the community with a clearer understanding about this malware through an older sample.
+By the time this blog post comes out, researchers have found newer samples of the version 3.
+Even though this is an old sample, I still think it's beneficial to provide the community with a deeper understanding about this malware.

 ![alt text](/uploads/Overview.PNG)